 The time spent with the channel is hours of joy and entertainment.
-The TV studio brings a lot of humor, love, and useful information into the lives of children.
+The TV studio brings a lot of humor, love, and useful information into children’s lives.
 The Nickelodeon logo represents a friendly space for the next generation.

 Meaning and History